Piano Services

 Customers often use the phrase "sticky keys" to indicate

-including wood swelling, restricted key movement, hammer
+issues including wood swelling, restricted key movement,

-or the result of objects dropped into the piano.
+result of objects dropped into the piano.

 Regulation